JakobOlson/JakobOlson/README.md

 <div id:"badge" align="center">
   <img src="https://img.shields.io/twitter/follow/FrosttTx?style=social">
  </div>
+- About me?
+Hello I am Jakob O, my name is jakob, I do not listen to music most of the time and I like dogs hopefully this suffices
 - 👋 Hi, I’m @JakobOlson
-Cyber Security
+- Cyber Security
-Anime
+- Anime
-MTG
+- MTG
-Gaming
+- Gaming
 - 🌱 I’m currently learning Cyber Security at UTSA ACOB
 - 💞️ I’m looking to collaborate on life
 - 📫 How to reach me?
 Fuck knows?